shopsys/shopsys/microservices/product-search/README.md

 As the base of the microservice, we used micro-kernel which is made up of [Symfony 4](https://symfony.com/4).
 This leanest Symfony version is highly optimized and it is suitable for this type of project.

+For the search process is used a super fast no-SQL database Elasticsearch.
+For more information about the Elasticsearch on Shopsys Framework, see [Product search via Elasticsearch]((https://github.com/shopsys/shopsys/blob/master/docs/introduction/product-search-via-elasticsearch.md).)

 ## Installation
 Since the fully installed and ready microservice is a necessary condition for the Shopsys Framework to run, the installation procedure of this microservice is a part of Shopsys Framework [installation guide](https://github.com/shopsys/shopsys/blob/master/docs/installation/installation-using-docker-application-setup.md).